MaxDoom57/MaxDoom57/README.md

 -👀 I’m interested in coding and software engineering.

--🌱 I’m currently learning software engineering as part of my BICT degree at Sri Jayewardenepura University.
+-🌱 I’m currently learning my BICT degree at Sri Jayewardenepura University.

 -💞️ I’m looking to collaborate on exciting software projects.